DOHMH has created guidance around what to know about COVID-19, flu, and RSV.

 - Stay home if sick: Students and staff should stay home if they show any symptoms of COVID-19 or other illnesses and get tested for COVID-19.

 - Isolate if COVID-19 positive: Students and staff who test positive for COVID-19 must isolate for 5 days and can return to school on day 6 if they have no symptoms or symptoms are improving.
 They should wear a mask until day 10 after symptom onset or date of positive test, whichever is earlier.
 Masks may be removed during this period if the person has received two negative rapid tests 48 hours apart.

 - These cases should be reported to their school so they can be report into the sit room for exposure notifications.

 - Get tested if exposed to COVID-19: Students and staff who are exposed to COVID-19 should get tested.

-- These individuals should receive home tests from their school and take two tests, at least 24 hours apart on day 4 and day 5 of their exposure.
+- These individuals should receive home tests from their school and take two tests, at least 48 hours apart.
 All exposed individuals should monitor for fever and other COVID-19 symptoms for 10 days after their exposure.
 If symptoms begin, they should not attend school and should isolate and get tested for COVID-19 again right away.

 - Starting the first day of school, schools will offer home test kits to those with a potential in-school exposure and those with symptoms